Thirdmill Study Bible

 Women - 1 Timothy 3:11

 Women, in the same way.
 Paul follows the same pattern of address in the matter of selecting leaders, as he had with his instructions for corporate worship.
 He addresses the men and women together, first the men, then the women (see notes 2:8 and 2:9).
-Moreover, the grammar of his list of qualifications for leaders holds the section together (see note 3:2).
-Three identifications have been offered for these women, who are being tested for a leading role in the congregation: 1) they are the wives of diaconal candidates; 2) irrespective of their marital status, they are female assistants to the deacons; and 3) they are women candidates for the office of deacon.
-Given the lack of a pronoun or article, the translation 'their wives' is highly improbable.
-Sandwiched in between diaconal qualifications listed in vv8-10 and vv12-13, it is clear that these 'women' are also being tested to serve as deacons.
+The grammar of his list of qualifications for leaders holds the section together (see note 3:2).
+Four identifications have been offered for these women: 1) they are the wives of diaconal candidates; 2) irrespective of their marital status, they are female assistants to the deacons; 3) they are women candidates for the office of deacon; and 4) they are the wives of the elders and deacons.

 husbands of one wife- 1 Timothy 3:12

 husbands of one wife.
-Though Paul listed the requirement of marital faithfulness for 'overseers' as the first example of being 'without reproach' (see note 3:2), he delays listing the requirement for male deacons because he is addressing a mixed group of male and female candidates for the office in 3:8-10.
-Having listed the requirement that women candidates 'be faithful in everything' (3:11; cf. 5:9), he also requires male candidates to be 'one-woman-men' and to manage their households well (see notes 3:2 and 3:5).
+Having listed the requirement that women be faithful in everything (3:11; cf. 5:9), Paul requires deacons to be 'one-woman-men' and to manage their households well (see notes 3:2 and 3:5).

 Covenant Community: Timothy's Covenant Responsibility - 1 Timothy 3:14-16